About this Notice

 Unfortunately, the transmission of information via email is not secure.
 Therefore, if you use email to communicate with us we cannot guarantee that it will remain confidential whilst in transit.

-Certain services provided as part of our Online Banking service or mobile app may make use of your physical location sent from your device.
-We use your location data to help us prevent and detect fraud and to enable us to provide functionality in accordance with this Privacy Notice.
+We require this information to help us detect and prevent fraud and to enable us to provide functionality in accordance with this Privacy Notice.

 Under certain circumstances, by law you have the right to: